Cosmological Constant and Maximum of Entropy for de Sitter Space: Introduction

 The proposal that the area of the cosmological horizon should be interpreted as an entropy was made in \cite{GH}.
 It is proposed that the entropy of the empty de Sitter space maximises the de Sitter entropy \cite{Mae,Bou}.
 There exists a maximum entropy state on de Sitter space.
 Time dependence of entropy of de Sitter space is considered in \cite{Frolov:2002va,Chen:2012bi}.
 An algebra of observables of type $II_1$ describing the maximum entropy state in the de Sitter space is given in \cite{CLPW}.
 The correspondence between de Sitter space and Bose gases is considered in \cite{AV}.
-Note that the expression for the entropy even for positive $D$ includes the area of the unit sphere $S^{D-2}$, so the negative dimensions are involved, see Appendix \ref{CND} and \cite{AV}. \\
+Note that the expression for the entropy even for positive $D$ includes the area of the unit sphere $S^{D-2}$, so the negative dimensions are involved, see Sect.\ref{CND} and \cite{AV}. \\

 The paper is organized as follows.
+In Sect.\ref{CND} remarks on complex and negative dimensions are made.
 Cosmological constant in early universe is computed in Sect.\ref{sect:CC}.
 In conclusion initial data for inflation and the Planck era are briefly discussed.
-In Appendix \ref{CND} remarks on complex and negative dimensions are made.